pedrohba1/SSCS/sscs/docs/startup_RTSP.md

 ```

 To read the stream, for checking if it works, you can run the command below. (ffplay comes with ffmpeg)

 ```
 ffplay rtsp://localhost:8554/mystream
 ```

 You can start multiple RTSP feeds using this approach.
-Or either use a single RTSP server to create multiple streams.
+Or either use a single RTSP server to create multiple streams,
+like this: